torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 The styling code in `save_chart` is almost the same as before, except `Axes.legend` is called between plotting all the series and saving the figure, since it generates a legend based on the series that have already been plotted.

-I've set the line/bar colors to be `tab10` using `Axes.set_prop_cycle` in `save_chart` just to show one way to change to them.
+I've set the line/bar colours to be `tab10` using `Axes.set_prop_cycle` in `save_chart` just to show one way to change to them.
 [This example](http://matplotlib.org/examples/color/color_cycle_demo.html) show some other ways. `tab10` is the default colour cycle, so it's not actually doing anything.

 Plotting lines is straightforward, but plotting stacked bars requires a few extra steps.
-As with Gnuplot we've offset the times by half a `bin_width` and set the bar width so the bars cover the time interval on the x-axis they represent instead of being centered over it.
+As with gnuplot we've offset the times by half a `bin_width` and set the bar width so the bars cover the time interval on the x-axis they represent instead of being centered over it.
 Also, we need to keep track of the where to plot the bottom of the bars and add the frequencies of each series to it; a numpy array is convenient and efficient for this since operations on an array apply to all of its elements.

 `shellhist_mpl_multi.py`: